Discover Omnia

 7. Build for Scalability and Future Growth

-Design with tomorrow in mind.
-A modular, flexible intranet makes it easy to expand content, add features, and support new teams as your organization grows.
+Future-proof your intranet by following flexible intranet design best practices.
+Modular designs allow you to expand content, add features, and support new teams as the organization grows.

 Image 7: Location page with information, people, documents, news, contact, map, and weather.